Skip to content

 Note

-Modify the commands below to fit your use case, especially the image, environment variables, and GPU device path.
+Modify the commands below to fit your use case, including the image, environment variables, and GPU device path.

-This mode launches a jupyterlab notebook server.
-The command below will start the jupyterlab server which can be accessed from a web browser.
-Each container includes jupyter kernel to enable conda environment in jupyter notebook.
+This mode starts a JupyterLab notebook server, accessible via a web browser.
+Each container includes a Jupyter kernel to enable the conda environment in the Jupyter notebook.
 The port for this server is 8888 and is exposed by default when you run the container.

 Note

-When launching a jupyter notebook server this way, docker assigns a network such that the container can communicate with other applications like a web browser.
-By default docker launches containers with the bridge network, but if you are trying to access this server from a machine you are ssh'ing into, change the network mode with the --net=host flag and ensure you are local port forwarding with ssh -L 8888:8888.
+When launching a Jupyter notebook server this way, Docker assigns a network that allows the container to communicate with other applications, such as a web browser.
+By default, Docker uses the bridge network.
+If you are trying to access this server from a remote machine via SSH, change the network mode with the --net=host flag and enable local port forwarding with ssh -L 8888:8888.

 docker run -it --rm \